hummingbird-project/hummingbird-examples/session-persist/README.md

 docker run -p 6379:6379 redis
 ```
 The first time you run it you should also run it with the `--migrate` command line parameter to setup the database.

+This example comes with a [PAW](https://paw.cloud/) file you can use to test the various endpoints.